 The interviewer wants to find out if you are aware of the different types of requirements of a system.

-Tip #1: At the back of your mind, revise through the different types of system requirements.
+Tip #1: In the back of your mind, revise the different types of system requirements.

 Tip #2: Be clear while giving your answer so that the interviewer can be convinced that you know what you are talking about.